shamsway/octant/README.md

 `Makefile`
 - Various make targets to deploy Ansible roles and other tasks

-`todo.md`
-- A very ugly list of things I've done and things to do.
-Needs to be replaced with a changelog and GitHub issues.

 `.secrets.yml`
 - This file contains a secret key for Consul gossip encryption.